UMWEDU/umw-study-sync/_areas of study/anthropology.md

 <!-- major-requirements -->
 ### Major Requirements
-The [anthropology major]("http://publications.umw.edu/undergraduatecatalog/courses-of-study/majors/anth/") requires 30 credit hours, including Introduction to Cultural Anthropology, Ethnography, Theories of Culture, Senior Research, and Senior Seminar, plus 15 credit hours of electives in anthropology, including at least one course that includes a significant field-research component.
+The [anthropology major](http://publications.umw.edu/undergraduatecatalog/courses-of-study/majors/anth/) requires 30 credit hours, including Introduction to Cultural Anthropology, Ethnography, Theories of Culture, Senior Research, and Senior Seminar, plus 15 credit hours of electives in anthropology, including at least one course that includes a significant field-research component.
 <!-- End major-requirements -->

 <!-- minor-requirements -->
 ### Minor Requirements
 What is *happening* with all of these **exports/syncs**?
-Hopefully we\'ll eventually get the formatting right.
+Hopefully we'll eventually get the formatting right.
 <!-- End minor-requirements -->

 <!-- End requirements -->